microsoft/OpticSim.jl/README.md

 This software provides extensive control over the modelling, simulation, visualization and optimization of optical systems.
 It is especially suited for designs that have a procedural architecture.

+The latest version of OpticSim requires Julia v1.7 or higher.

 # Installation

 Before you can use the software you will need to download glass files.
 See the documentation for detailed information about how to do this.